prjctgeek/foodie/content/guidelines.md

 #### Mealy, creamy, [squishy](tags/squishy)

 This one is hard to pin down.
-I first came across it when trying to serve hummus.
+I first came across it when trying to serve humus.
 Nope, too creamy.
 OK, let's try straight up garbanzo beans, no spice, no acid.
 Nope: "Texture is wrong".
 Testing what made beans objectionable, it seems to correlate to size.
 Large beans, like garbanzo beans, kidney beans, etc, have a "squishy", "mealy" internal texture that seems to not be present in smaller beans.
 So black beans were fine.
 Retried beans are a gray area, with a layer of cheese or with crispy chips, it might be OK.